 The FDA first approved this drug for use in adults with the condition in 2010.
 It helped increase the amount of time between relapses and reduced the activity of the disease.

 Researchers are looking into additional oral medications for children and adolescents.
 For example, some are investigating MS-related uses of rituximab, a medication that can help treat autoimmune disorders in children.

 Children and teenagers who have MS may also benefit from therapy that addresses mental health.
-MS is a life-long condition and symptoms tend to get worse.
+MS is a lifelong condition and symptoms tend to get worse over time.
 This can be a source of anxiety and may lead to depression.

 MS is not easy to diagnose.
 First, the doctor will ask about symptoms, perform an exam, and consider the child’s family history.

 To meet the criteria for MS, a child must have experienced at least two discrete demyelinating events.
 These events indicate that there has been damage in separate areas of the central nervous system at different times.